-This blog is intended for AIX System Administrators (or Engineers or Experts or ... anyone) who encountered problems and looking for fast solutions or just want to study about AIX.
-This is not a usual blog, because it is not updated every day.
-I tried to organize subject of AIX into several topics, and when I find new info/solutions/interesting stuff I will add it to its topic.
-You can read here about many things of the world of AIX (VIO, PowerHA, HMC, Performance Tuning...) but don't try to find detailed explanations and descriptions about the basic things, because it is intended for intermediate or "advanced" colleagues.
+This blog is intended for anyone who is working with AIX and encountered problems and looking for fast solutions or just want to study about AIX.
+This is not a usual blog, it is not updated every day.
+I tried to organize AIX related subjects into several topics, and when I find new info/solutions/interesting stuff I will add it to its topic.
+You can read here about many things of the world of AIX.
+(NIM, Storage, Network, VIO, PowerHA, HMC, Performance Tuning...)

 The structure of each subject is very similar.
 First I try to give a general overview about a topic with the most important terms and definitions.
 This is followed by some important/useful commands, what are probably needed for everyday work.
 At the end, there are some common situations with solutions which could come up during the daily work of an administrator.